google/skia/site/dev/testing/automated_testing.md

 Skia's trybots allow testing and verification of changes before they land in the repo.
 You need to have permission to trigger try jobs; if you need permission, ask a committer.
-After uploading your CL to [Gerrit](https://skia-review.googlesource.com/), you may trigger a try job for any job listed in tasks.json, either via the Gerrit UI, using "git cl try", eg.
+After uploading your CL to [Gerrit](https://skia-review.googlesource.com/), you may trigger a try job for any job listed in `tasks.json`, either via the Gerrit UI, using `git cl try`, eg.

     git cl try -B skia.primary -b Some-Tryjob-Name

-or using bin/try, a small wrapper for "git cl try" which helps to choose try jobs.
+or using `bin/try`, a small wrapper for `git cl try` which helps to choose try jobs.
 From a Skia checkout:

     bin/try --list